 Alright, enough with the Lizzo lyric’s reference.
-Honestly, a perm, and we don’t mean one of those 80’s bushy perms – is not for everyone and there are a few things you should keep in mind in order to make the best decision for you.
-An informed move is always the smart route, plus, your hair is not something you want to mess with!
+Honestly, a perm, and we don’t mean one of those 80’s bushy perms – is not for everyone, and there are a few things you should keep in mind to make the best decision for you.
+An informed move is always the intelligent route; plus, your hair is not something you want to mess with!

 What Is A Perm?

-If you are new to perms, then you should start with the basics before reading about different types of perms.
-If you are seriously thinking about getting one because your best friend looks amazing with hers, or because you admire other women who have done it; we are sorry to tell you that, that is not reason enough.
+If you are new to perms, you should start with the basics before reading about different types of perms.
+If you are seriously thinking about getting one because your best friend looks excellent with hers, or because you admire other women who have done it, we are sorry to tell you that that is not reason enough.

 While changing your hairstyle can make you feel like a million bucks and give you that change you’ve been looking for, a perm may or may not be the right thing to do for you, and that’s ok.

-A perm is a process of breaking your hair with disulfide bonds and then rebuild it to create the desired texture, either creating waves or curls in your hair.
-But is not only about curly hair; if you style it correctly a perm well done can provide a new life to your hair, volume and natural bounce you didn’t know it existed!
+A perm is a process of breaking your hair with disulfide bonds and then rebuild it to create the desired texture, either making waves or curls in your hair.
+But it is not only about curly hair; if you style it correctly, a perm well done can provide a new life to your hair, volume, and natural bounce you didn’t know existed!

 The process of perming utilizes chemicals that may not suit your unique way of living.
 Just imagine if you are into swimming every single day; chlorinated water can ruin a perm.
-Other things to consider include if you have used dye several times or if your hair care routine includes washing your hair frequently.
+Other things to consider include using dye several times or if your hair care routine includes washing your hair frequently.
 All these can shorten a successful perm and result in damage to your precious locks.